ZouhirBensm/Automaton_Robot/README.md

 ## Input

 The input is a roads array with the starting and ending points the robot is allowed to take!
 Then we modify it to a graph.
 The data structure of the graph is an object.
-The onject has each place as a property.
+The object has each place as a property.
 The values of each properties is an array of all the places the robot can move to.

 ## How the code operates